olds1423/finalProject/README.md

 # finalProject

-Name for the project: LeaseGeese RentIntent MentalRental
+Name for the project: MentalRental

 Three pages;